A Shared Blanket

 Longtime local artist Paul Folwell exhibits his stunning landscapes, skiers, dancers and musicians in his studio.
 Giclées and prints, as well as cards, are available.
 Commissions are welcome.
 8199 County Road 203, 259-4870, www.paulfolwell.com.

 Saul DÉcor & Furniture

-Showcasing the photography of traveling artist Frank Comisar, the gallery is in the heart of Durango’s vibrant art scene.
-Images available in many sizes and media.
-Frank leads workshops for aspiring photographers.
-Custom orders welcome.
+In the heart of Durango’s vibrant art scene, the gallery showcases the photography of traveling artist Frank Comisar.
+The images are available in many sizes and media.
+Frank leads numerous workshops for aspiring photographers.
+Custom orders are always welcome.
 10am–6pm daily except Sundays.
 708 Main Ave., 403-5853, www.scenicaperture.com.

 Scott Bracken Gallery

-Recently relocated from Midland, Texas, photographer Scott Bracken opened his new gallery on Main Avenue in September.
-Featuring his own work, primarily landscapes, the gallery showcases scenics of mountains, aspen, trees and parks like Yosemite and the Grand Canyon.
-1077 Main Ave., www.scottbracken.com.
+Relocating from Midland, Texas, photographer Scott Bracken opened his new gallery on Main Ave. in 2016.
+Featuring his own work, primarily landscapes, the gallery showcases scenics of mountains, aspen, trees and parks like Yosemite, Arches and the Grand Canyon.
+1077 Main Ave., 247-7762, www.scottbracken.com.

 Sorrel Sky Gallery

 Sorrel Sky Gallery, in historic downtown Durango, specializes in a contemporary blend of regional fine art and jewelry.
 A unique and exciting gallery experience.
 Highlighting the new jewelry designs by Ben Nighthorse.
 828 Main Ave., 247-3555, www.sorrelsky.com.